Faculty

 Why is managing risk important when teaching a Service Learning course?

 There are many groups involved in a Service Learning class: faculty members, students, community members, and the university.
-Managing risk ensures that the safety and well-being of all parties is taken into account during the service portion of the course.
+Managing risk ensures that the safety and well-being of all parties are taken into account during the service portion of the course.
 It is important for the faculty member to practice risk management to prevent injury, property damage, and other liability issues.

 Risk Management Resources